LostBeard/BlazorWebBluetoothDemo/README.md

 ## Introduction

 - The **Blazor Web Bluetooth Demo** demonstrates communication between a Blazor WASM web application and an ESP32-S3 using Bluetooth Low Energy communication via the [Web Bluetooth API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API).
-- The `ESP32BLEApp` folder contains a [VSCode with PlatformIO](https://platformio.org/install/ide?install=vscode) project that runs on the ESP32-S3-WROOM board and hosts a BLE GATT service that provides access to data and control over GPIO pins.
+- The `ESP32BLEApp` folder contains a [VSCode with PlatformIO](https://platformio.org/install/ide?install=vscode) project that runs on the ESP32-S3-WROOM board and hosts a BLE [GATT service](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt#services-640991) that provides access to data and control over GPIO pins.
-- The `BlazorWebBluetoothDemo` folder contains a Blazor WebAssembly project that uses the Web Bluetooth API to communicate with the GATT service running on the ESP32 wirelessly.
+- The `BlazorWebBluetoothDemo` folder contains a Blazor WebAssembly project that uses the Web Bluetooth API to communicate with the [GATT service](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt#services-640991) running on the ESP32 wirelessly.
 - [SpawnDev.BlazorJS](https://github.com/LostBeard/SpawnDev.BlazorJS) is used to access the [Web Bluetooth API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API).

 ## Getting Started

 - Clone the repo.
 - Upload and run the `ESP32BLEApp` project on your ESP32-S3-WROOM board using [PlatformIO](https://platformio.org/install/ide?install=vscode).
-- The ESP32 app will run a BLE GATT service with two characteristics:
+- The ESP32 app will run a BLE [GATT service](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt#services-640991) with two [Characteristics](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt#characteristics-640991):
   - `LED` - used to control the onboard LED.
   - `Sensor` - used to read the current value of a fake sensor.
 - Open the `BlazorWebBluetoothDemo` project in Visual Studio.